4kills/go-zlib/README.md

 # Benchmarks

-(These are benchmarks for v1.x; I will update these benchmarks asap, but v2.x introduced considerable performance improvements for Read-OPs.)

 These benchmarks were conducted with "real-life-type data" to ensure that these tests are most representative for an actual use case in a practical production environment.
 As the zlib standard has been traditionally used for compressing smaller chunks of data, I have decided to follow suite by opting for Minecraft client-server communication packets, as they represent the optimal use case for this library.